 Up until now, all the concepts we discussed border on the abstract.
 You have an idea and a brand persona, so it’s time to take steps towards more concrete elements such as a brand name and logo.
 Both should fit the brand persona and resonate with the target audience.

-For example, Ollie is the brand of an online store selling dog food, but it’s also a commonly used dog name.
+For example, Bella & Duke Dog Food is the brand of an online store selling dog food, but it’s also a commonly used dog name.
 As a result, it will resonate with dog owners and they will easily understand what the store is selling.

 Stewart Dunlop is a full-time content marketer at Foundr and part-time reader, gamer & footballer in his free time.
 He enjoys sharing his thoughts on business, entrepreneurship, and marketing.